Updated for 2023

 Operating agreement template for North Carolina LLCs.
 Source: eForms.

 There are several templates online for members to use as a starting point.
-Operating agreements are internal to the LLC and are not required to be submitted or filed with the North Carolina secretary of state.
+Operating agreements are internal to the LLC and are not required to be submitted or filed with the North Carolina Secretary of State.

 However, it’s vital to draft one if you have one or more business partners.